§ 2901 Legislative intent.

 2. An Internal Revenue Service W-2 tax form.

 4. Other documentation of monetary pay to an employee by an employer in return for work performed.

-(2) The information required under paragraph (c)(1) of this section must be received by the Division of Alcohol and Tobacco Enforcement no later than 30 days from August 15, 2019.
+(2) The information required under paragraph (c)(1) of this section must be received by the Division of Alcohol and Tobacco Enforcement no later than August 15, 2019.

 (3) The Division of Alcohol and Tobacco Enforcement shall retain the information provided under this subsection for 3 years.